SanjaySunil/SanjaySunil/README.md

 # Hi, I'm Sanjay! 👋
 MEng Computer Science @ University of Bristol

-## Globium Designs
+## Arehsoft
-Co-Founder of [AREHSOFT](https://arehsoft.com) – a creative agency that turns bold ideas into real products.
+Co-Founder of [Arehsoft](https://arehsoft.com) – a creative agency that turns bold ideas into real products.
 We build **MVPs**, custom **web experiences**, and strategic **brand identities** for startups and global brands.

 ## Get in Touch